AutoJunjie/BRClient/README.md

 5. run `yarn app:dev` to start a desktop app in developer mode.    or:   run `yarn dev` to start a local server and then access the app with browser.
 6. Optional, if you want to run it as an app, run `yarn app:build` to build it, and the find the target file (we believe you can, :-)

+if you want to build a new zip

+1. yarn export
+2. zip -r out.zip out/ -x "*/"
+3. upload .zip to s3 or github, then use it with your cloudformation

 ## Donation
 If you like this project, buy original author yidadaa a Coffee